Zierscheibe

 Zierscheibe (German for "ornamental disk") in archaeology is the term for a kind of metal jewellery dating to the European Iron Age.
-They are found in graves and are thought to have been worn as pendants attached to the tunica, or as part of a belt pouch.
+These disks are sometimes found in graves, and are thought to have been worn as pendants attached to the tunica, or as part of a belt pouch.

 Early examples date to the Late Bronze Age (ca. 800 BC).
 They develop into characteristic designs notably attested from Alamannic graves from the migration period.